 The resort’s marine biologists educate and inform guests through complimentary marine biology classes, stingray awareness talks and guided snorkeling trips.
 In addition, their lab provides research and conservation work for the atoll and surrounding marine ecosystem.

 Supporting Local Communities

 Banyan Tree supports and engages with the local community through job creation, education and assisting artisanal cooperatives.
 For example, they host 4 community cleanups every year to educate schools and local councils about effective waste management and marine conservation.

 Climate Change Awareness

 The resort raises awareness about climate change through tree-planting events and providing communities with coconut and mango trees.
 Their goal is to plant 2,000 new trees each year.
-In addition, they teach local communities about seagrass and mangrove restoration, two other important ecosystems in the Maldives.
+Furthermore, they teach local communities about seagrass and mangrove restoration, two other important ecosystems in the Maldives.

 Supporting Sustainability in the Maldives

 As travelers, we can lessen our impact and make responsible choices that will have a positive effect on the local communities and environments we visit.
 It’s important to remember we have the power to influence where companies allocate their budgets based on our buying preferences and values.

 Here is a quick checklist of things to consider when booking your next trip to support sustainability in the Maldives.
 Most resorts have a sustainability section on their website where you can read more about their initiatives.

 Marine Conservation: Do they have an on-site marine center or marine biologists on staff?
 Do they partner with any reputable marine-focused organizations like the Olive Ridley Project or Manta Trust?
 What are they doing for coral propagation?